It’s true: sudo rm -rf kills Ubuntu; a bug report

 If you can comment or add to it, I’d be obliged.

-16 Responses to “It’s true: sudo rm -rf kills Ubuntu; a bug report”
+42 thoughts on “It’s true: sudo rm -rf kills Ubuntu; a bug report

 Sorry, but this is *not* a bug.
 It’s the same as going “Whoa, if I stick this knife in my stomach it hurts.
 Hence the knife is faulty” Linux is a *tool* and if one doesn’t know how to handle his tools, things can go wrong.